 By providing an attractive basis for innovation, improving cost efficiency and differentiation, the synergy between technology and business processes is no longer optional, but a must-have.

-While the specific technologies that can be leveraged for business growth, will vary widely across organisations, there are a few common themes that business leaders can consider.
+While the specific technologies that can be leveraged for business growth, will vary widely across organizations, there are a few common themes that business leaders can consider.

 The Cloud democratizes Information Technology

-On the cloud, multi tenancy enables effective resource utilisation, reducing costs to make the cloud a cost efficient option for most organisations.
-For e.g. SaaS ( Software as a Service) Property Management service Simple Rent uses multi tenancy to provide a low cost high quality offering to the commercial and residential rental business..
+On the cloud, multi-tenancy enables effective resource utilization, reducing costs to make the cloud a cost-efficient option for most organizations.
+For e.g. SaaS (Software as a Service) Property Management service Simple Rent uses multi-tenancy to provide a low-cost, high quality offering to the commercial and residential rental business.

-While the Enterprise IT spend on cloud is relatively small, it is the fastest growing segment, slowly replacing on-premise systems.
-At one end of the spectrum Oracle and Microsoft are slowly shifting legacy products to the cloud, pushing many large enterprises to follow suite.
-At the other end, solutions like Infince have taken enterprise cloud a step ahead by blending SaaS and IaaS for small/medium sized businesses, providing a cost efficient, secure cloud based alternative to expensive alternatives.
+While the Enterprise IT spend on the cloud is relatively small, it is the fastest growing segment, slowly replacing on-premise systems.
+At one end of the spectrum, Oracle and Microsoft are slowly shifting legacy products to the cloud, pushing many large enterprises to follow suite.
+At the other end, solutions like Infince have taken enterprise cloud a step ahead by blending SaaS and IaaS for small/medium sized businesses, providing a cost-efficient, secure cloud-based alternative to expensive alternatives.
 The cloud makes robust enterprise technology accessible globally to businesses of all sizes without the need to invest in expensive infrastructure or large teams.

 Data – Big, Small and everything in between

 With the relentless digitization of business and society, we have access to extraordinarily large amounts of data.
-Transactional data ( from digitized business processes via ERP, CRM, HRMS, POS and similar systems), Social data ( Facebook, LinkedIn, YouTube, Twitter and the like) and Operational data ( from connected devices and IOT systems) can be leveraged to provide better customer experiences and improve operational efficiency.
+Transactional data (from digitized business processes via ERP, CRM, HRMS, POS, and similar systems), Social data (Facebook, LinkedIn, YouTube, Twitter and the like) and Operational data (from connected devices and IoT systems) can be leveraged to provide better customer experiences and improve operational efficiency.
 The key is not just to gather data, but to leverage it with analysis and insight.
-From an organisational perspective, this can require experts from multiple disciplines to work together to peel back mutliple layers of data and insight.
+From an organizational perspective, this can require experts from multiple disciplines to work together to peel back multiple layers of data and insight.